Championing the work of nonprofits that strive to make the world better, more sustainable, and just.

 Advisory Board

-Representing a broad range of interests, experience, and knowledge, the Soloviev Foundation Advisory Board is focused, efficient, and dedicated to ensuring that its philanthropic initiatives have a direct and lasting impact on the organizations and communities it chooses to support.
+Representing a broad range of interests, experience, and knowledge, The Soloviev Foundation Advisory Board is focused, efficient, and dedicated to ensuring that its philanthropic initiatives have a direct and lasting impact on the organizations and communities it chooses to support.

 Stefan Soloviev

-Stefan Soloviev is the Principal of the Soloviev Foundation, the philanthropic division of the Soloviev Group.
+Stefan Soloviev is the Principal of The Soloviev Foundation, the philanthropic division of the Soloviev Group.
 As the Chairman of the Soloviev Group, he oversees the company’s diverse portfolio of industry-leading companies in sectors including Agriculture & Ranching, Transportation & Railroad, Energy, Hospitality & Retail, and Real Estate & Development.

 Nikolai Solow